GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Enter the CRL DP URL](../img/local-ocsp-cfg-add-rev-conf-7.png)

-If you are unsure how to configure refresh interval, leave the Refresh CRLs based on their validity periods selected.
-Otherwise, clear that check box and enter the desired interval.
-Click OK.
+Clear the check box next to **Refresh CRLs based on their validity periods**.
+This option has proven unreliable in testing.
+Enter a reasonable refresh interval and click OK.

 ![Configure the CRL update internal](../img/local-ocsp-cfg-add-rev-conf-8.png)